zhiqiangdon/online-augment/README.md

  ![](./vis/framework.png)

  (In this implementation, we disable the meta-gradient for efficient training.
 The code is also refactored accordingly, achieving comparable performance.
-Especially for reduced CIFARs, we observe higher accuracy than the paper results.)
+Especially for reduced CIFARs, we observe higher accuracy than reported in the paper.)

 ## Visualization on CIFAR-10